leondreamed/lionconfig/readme.md

 ### Git Hooks

 Git hooks are set with [`lion-git-hooks`](https://github.com/leonzalion/lion-git-hooks).
-To register git hooks in your project, create one of the following folders in your project's filesystem:
+To add git hooks to your project, create one of the following folders in your project's filesystem:

 ```shell
 hooks